 Measurement of Glare Recognition Acuity

-Use the method of limits to get close to the threshold and then constant stimuli to obtain a precise value of the subject’s glare recognition acuity threshold [1].
-Use a random letter generator to organize the letters on the wheel into a unique, random order [2].
+Before beginning the protocol, explain the nature of the experimental task by showing the subject suprathreshold stimuli [SHOT 1] [SHOT 2].
+Use a random letter generator to organize the letters on the wheel into a unique, random order [SHOT 3 - 3.1.1].
+Use the method of limits to get close to the threshold and then constant stimuli to obtain a precise value of the subject’s glare recognition acuity threshold [SHOT 4 - 3.1.2].

-Talent using the methods of limits to get close to the threshold Videographer: This step is difficult!
+SHOT 1: WIDE: talent explaining (shot over the shoulder) the protocol to the subject NOTE: Use as 3.1.1.

+SHOT 2: MEDIUM: (in the dark) talent explaining to the subject what is

-NOTE: Use as 3.1.1.
-NOTE: Use as 3.1.2.Talent using the random letter generator to rotate the wheel Videographer: This step is difficult!
+happening next NOTE: Use as 3.1.2.

+SHOT 3: Talent using the random letter generator to rotate the wheel - random letter generator shots wide then tight Videographer: This step is difficult!
 NOTE: Use as 3.1.3.

+SHOT 4: Talent using the methods of limits to get close to the threshold - wide of letters coming into view with light decreasing in intensity then switching to new letters and beginning the process again.
+Videographer: This step is difficult!
 NOTE: Use as 3.1.4.

 Before beginning the protocol, explain the nature of the experimental task by showing the subject suprathreshold stimuli [1].
 Ensure that the subject is aware that the task is fairly simple.
 Run enough trials to generate a psychometric function that allows for derivation of an accurate probabilistic threshold [2].

-Talent explaining the protocol to the subject NOTE: Use as 3.2.1.
+Talent explaining the protocol to the subject

+3.2.1M Monitor shot NOTE: Use as 3.2.1.

 Talent running a trial Videographer: This step is difficult!